 JEAN-CLAUDE REVY, ISM / SCIENCE PHOTO LIBRARY JEAN-CLAUDE REVY, ISM / SCIENCE PHOTO LIBRARY

 PET scanner.
-Patient in a positron emission tomography (PET) scanner.
+This is a positron emission tomography (PET) scanner.
+A patient is placed on the trolley and slid into the centre of the scanner.
 PET scans are used to detect abnormal metabolic or chemical activity within the body, most often the brain, heart or tumours.
 A radioactive tracer, usually radiolabelled glucose, is injected into the patient's bloodstream, from where it is absorbed into active tissues.
 The scanner detects photons emitted by the tracer and produces scans of slices through the body.

 Model release not required.
 Property release not required.